Introduction

 Why study Law in Australia?

 Australian universities are well-known for their teaching quality, and their qualifications are recognised worldwide.
-According to QS World University Rankings by Subject 2021, there are many universities in Australia that are listed among the world’s top 20 best law schools.
+According to QS World University Rankings by Subject 2023, there are 7 universities in Australia that are listed among the world’s top 100 best law schools.

 Australian universities normally have 2 or 3 intakes each year which makes it more flexible for international students to commence their program based on their individual situation.

-By studying 2 years or more in a higher education Law degree, students will be eligible for a 2-4-year Post-study Work Visa.
+By studying 2 years or more in a higher education Law degree, students can be eligible for a 2-6-year Post-study Work Visa.
 Graduates can utilise these visa opportunities to get more work experience.
 For Law students, they can also use this work visa to prepare for their future migration options as a barrister.

 • Lawyer